 - Ambiguously Gay: Harding at first.
 It's confirmed when his wife shows up.
 He admits it, by way of euphemisms, to McMurphy prior to the story's climax.

-- Anti-Hero: McMurphy is type IV.
+- Anti-Hero: McMurphy is an Unscrupulous Hero.
 He's racist, sexist, loud, rude, and scams the other patients out of their money regularly.
 He originally got busted for statutory.
 But he's the only thing that can get them out of their shells and remind them that they're not a bunch of worthless rabbits.
-Eventually he genuinely cares about them inspite of himself.
+Eventually he genuinely cares about them in spite of himself.

 - Battleaxe Nurse: Miss Ratched, one of the most famous in literature or film.